runicscribe/worldbuilding-docs/dae-machina/culture/organizations/xhal_nations.md

 While they may make camp in the same location for a while, they do not build permanent settlements, and can pack up camp and be ready to travel at a moment's notice.
 As a consequence, they keep few possesions, limited by what they can easily carry.
 The 'fae members of the Xencha are especually proud of their self-sufficiency, and typically eschew clothing and weapons, beyond their natural claws and fangs.
 The human members don't carry (or wear) much more, usually limiting themselves to simple (but well-made) weapons like spears and bows, along with pouches and sachels for food and medicines.
+Both 'fae and ael members regularly wear jewelry, often of copper and semiprecious stones, though generally not too much, to retain their stealth and mobility.

 Despite their isolation and relatively aesetic living conditions, retain a fairly high level of technology, at least to the degree that is feasible with no industrialization.